 The upstream side of the embankment appears to be a very flat slope.
 Previous inspection records indicate slopes as flat as 6H:1V.
-Cobble-sized (3 inch to 6 inch) riprap covers the slope with the top of the slope being grass covered.
+Large gravel and cobble-sized (3 inch to 6 inch) riprap covers the slope with the top of the slope being grass covered.
 The crest of the embankment is approximately 10 feet wide at its narrowest point and grass covered.

 The downstream side of the dam consists of a mostly unmortared stone masonry wall.
-Outside the plunge pool, the area at the toe of the masonry wall area is mulch or grass covered.
+Outside the plunge pool, the area at the toe of the masonry wall area is covered with large rounded gravel.
 Rattlesnake Hill Road runs approximately parallel and approximately 20 feet downstream of the stone masonry wall.
 Large boulders along the edge of Rattlesnake Hill Road and a metal chain gate at the access path near the right abutment prevent access of unauthorized vehicles to the dam.